HolmesShuan/Compact-Global-Descriptor/detection/README.md

-Our implementation heavily bases on [mmdetection](https://github.com/open-mmlab/mmdetection).
+Our implementation bases on [mmdetection](https://github.com/open-mmlab/mmdetection).
 We would like to thank the authors for code sharing.

 ### How to use?
 * Edit `mmdetection/mmdet/apis/train.py` as follow: